chainer/chainer/docs/source/tutorial/word2vec.rst

 In this example, we use the following setups.

-- The number of vocabulary :math:`N` is 10.
+* The number of vocabulary :math:`N` is 10.
-- The size of distributed representation vector :math:`D` is 2.
+* The size of distributed representation vector :math:`D` is 2.
-- Center word is "dog".
+* Center word is "dog".
-- Context word is "animal".i
+* Context word is "animal".i

 Since there should be more than one Context Word, repeat the following process for each Context Word.

-1. The one-hot vector of "dog" is `[0 0 1 0 0 0 0 0 0 0]` and you input it as
+1. The one-hot vector of "dog" is ``[0 0 1 0 0 0 0 0 0 0]`` and you input it as
    Center Word.
-2. After that, the third row of distributed representation matrix :math:`W_H` for input is the distributed representation of "dog" :math:`L_H`.
+2. After that, the third row of distributed representation matrix :math:`W_H` for Center Word is the distributed representation of "dog" :math:`L_H`.
-    - By the way, the value here becomes a distributed expression of the word dog after learning.
-3. The output layer [tex: {L_O}] is the result of multiplying the distributed expression matrix [tex: {W_O}] for Context Word by the distributed expression of the word dog [tex: {L_H}].
+3. The output layer :math:`L_O` is the result of multiplying the distributed representation matrix :math:`W_O` for Context Words by the distributed representation of "dog" :math:`L_H`.
-4. In order to limit the value of each element of the output layer, softmax function is applied to the output layer [tex: {L_O}] to calculate [tex: {W_O}]
+4. In order to limit the value of each element of the output layer, softmax function is applied to the output layer :math:`L_O` to calculate :math:`softmax(L_O)`.
-   - Ultimately, it is necessary to update the parameter by making an error between the output layer and Context Word and back propagating the error back to the network.
+  * Ultimately, it is necessary to update the parameter by making an error between the output layer and Context Word and back propagating the error back to the network.
-   - However, the value of each element of the output layer takes a value from -∞ to + ∞ because the range is not limited.
-Context Word's one-hot vector takes only 0 or 1 for each element like `[1 0 0 0 0 0 0 0 0 0]`.
+  * However, the value of each element of the output layer takes a value from -∞ to + ∞ because the range is not limited.
+Context Word's one-hot vector takes only 0 or 1 for each element like ``[1 0 0 0 0 0 0 0 0 0]``.
-   - To limit the value of each element of the output layer to 0 to 1, apply softmax that limits the value of each element to the range 0 to 1.
+  * To limit the value of each element of the output layer to 0 to 1, apply softmax that limits the value of each element to the range ``[0, 1]``.
 5. Calculate the error between [tex: {W_O}] and animal's one-hot vector` [1 0 0 0 0 0 0 0 0 0 0] `, and propagate the error back to the network to update the parameters

 .. image:: ../../image/word2vec/skipgram_detail.png